Lanr3waju/article/README.md

 - LinkedIn: [@Abass Olanrewaju](https://www.linkedin.com/in/abass-olanrewaju-abdul-wasi-53883422a/)
 - Twitter: [@abdul-wasi-img](https://twitter.com/abdul_wasi_img)

-## :handshake: Contributing
+## 🤝 Contributing

 Contributions, issues and feature requests are welcome!

 ## Show Your Support

-Give a :star2: if you like this project!
+Give a ⭐️ if you like this project!

 ## Acknowledgments